shermananna/shermananna/README.md

-hey im anna!! thanks for stopping by. find my website here!
+hi there, im anna! thanks for stopping by <3

 Here are some things I'm working on/previously done (somewhat deprecated, check website for updated info):